-Moreover, such a teacher proclaiming lifestyle sinning is no real friend of the immoral, since he is only endangering their souls to hell by misleading them with a false security and their so-called grace and gospel message.
+Moreover, such a teacher proclaiming lifestyle sinning is no real friend of the immoral, since he is only endangering their souls to hell by misleading them with a false salvation security.
 They are not being merciful or loving by preaching their lies and tickling the ears of the backslidden.
 The loving and vital message the immoral need to know is they must turn from such sin for salvation's sake.

 False shepherds say the righteous person who becomes an evil doer can still go to heaven, but Jesus made it crystal clear such will instead rise to be condemned and thrown into the fiery furnace:Those who have done good will rise to live, and those who have done evil will rise to be condemned.
 (John 5:29)